demndevel/go-url-shorter/README.md

 # go-url-shortener
-A URL shortener written on Go.
+A URL shortener written in Go.

 to start the server run main.go <br>
 server will listening on localhost:2212